Skip to main content

 ClawLink is open source, so you can contribute a new integration yourself.
 Fork the repository on GitHub, add an integration handler, and open a pull request.
 See the CONTRIBUTING.md for details.If you’d prefer to request an integration rather than build it, you can open an issue on GitHub to let the team know what you need.

-No. Connecting integrations, getting your MCP command, and using ClawLink with OpenClaw requires no coding.
-You use the dashboard to connect services and copy the command.If you want to add a custom integration or self-host ClawLink, that does require working with the codebase—but standard usage is entirely no-code.
+No. Installing the plugin, approving pairing, connecting apps, and using ClawLink with OpenClaw does not require coding.If you want to add a custom integration or self-host ClawLink, that does require working with the codebase—but standard usage is entirely no-code.

 ClawLink automatically retries failed calls with exponential backoff for server errors and rate limits.
 If a request still fails after retries, the failure is recorded in your Request Logs with details about the integration, action, and error—so you can see exactly what went wrong.For persistent failures, check the Troubleshooting guide.